Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Find Me Follow Me

-Ooma’s consumer product origins show in the simplicity of its administrator’s portal.
-We found that the ease with which you can set up and adjust your business phone system’s basic and advanced features is especially ideal for smaller organizations without any in-house IT staff to troubleshoot systems.
-In the admin portal, business owners and managers can purchase IP phones, review call and fax logs, manage extensions, and review the phone system from any device with an internet connection.
+Ooma’s consumer product origins show the simplicity of its administrator’s portal.
+We found that the ease with which you can set up and adjust your business phone system’s basic and advanced features is especially ideal for smaller organizations without any in-house information technology staff to troubleshoot systems.
+In the admin portal, business owners and managers can purchase IP phones, review call and fax logs, manage extensions and review the phone system from any device with an internet connection.

 Plan